w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 - **Approval** is defined as the share of approval (_aye_ votes) vote-weight (after adjustment for [conviction](#voluntary-locking)) against the total vote-weight (_aye_, _nay_, and _abstained_).
 - **Support** is the total number of _aye_ and _abstain_ votes (ignoring any adjustment for conviction) compared to the total possible votes that could be made in the system.
+In case of _split_ votes, only _aye_ and _abstain_ will count.

 The figure above shows the followings: